Adding a Cloudera Base on premises cluster as a Classic Cluster

 - Log in to Cloudera Management Console.

-- Click Classic Clusters.
+- Click Clusters.

-- On the Classic Clusters page, click ADD CLUSTER.
+- On the Classic Clusters page, click Add Cluster.

 -